 At the upper end of the scale and avoiding:

 At the other end of the scale.
 Using the Aha!
-Curve Principle & Mindset, I have added these for to the picture:
+Curve Principle & Mindset, I have added these four to the picture:

 If an individual or team struggles for too long, then there is a risk that they sink into the abyss of despair.
 If they make it to the level of consistently going through the motions, then they may end up discontented.